-Bone broth is a health superfood due to its high levels of key proteins like collagen and amino acids (glycine, glucosamine, arginine), and minerals like calcium and magnesium.
-This makes it incredible for improving skin health and digestio, and helping with those achy joints.
+Bone broth is a superfood due to its high levels of key proteins like collagen, amino acids (glycine, glucosamine, arginine), and minerals like calcium and magnesium.
+This makes it incredible for improving skin health and digestion, and helping with those achy joints.

 Bone broth is frequently referred to as a superfood because it contains multiple nutrients that are hard to find in other foods, especially collagen.
-The nutrients found in bone broth are more easily absorbed from foods instead of supplements, so while you can take a capsule or powder supplement, you’re getting bigger bang for your buck by consuming collagen from a whole food source.
+The nutrients found in bone broth are more easily absorbed from foods instead of supplements.
+So, while you can take a capsule or powder supplement, you’re getting more bang for your buck by consuming collagen from a whole food source.

 Collagen is what gives bone broth that jiggly consistency that it gets when it cools or is refrigerated.
 That’s a sign of the gelatin goodness that is amazing for arthritis and joint pain, healthy skin and hair, and a healthy digestive tract.

 Arthritis is a common problem, but for those suffering from it, it doesn’t feel common at all.
-It can feel debilitating and life-altering, and many solutions offered are for pain management only.
-But addressing arthritis from a dietary standpoint can often prove successful, and bone broth is a great source of nutrients that can help joints, tendons and bones.
+Addressing arthritis from a dietary standpoint can often prove successful, and bone broth is a great source of nutrients that can help joints, tendons and bones.
 Glucosamine is a popular supplement remedy that helps address wear and tear on the joints.
 Bone broth is a superfood source of this nutrient, and when combined with collagen, the glucosamine in bone broth is a one-two punch against the irritating and potentially devastating effects of arthritis.

 Many people view bones as solid structures that stay the same year after year.
 In reality, bones are being remade on a regular basis until a person enters their mid-to-late thirties, and then bones experience a slow and steady breakdown.
 For some, this can happen faster than others.
 Bone broth is rich in nutrients that support bone health, along with skin, teeth and hair.
 All of these can be prone to breakdown during the normal aging process.
 Bone broth is rich in nutrients that naturally help to fight against the wear and tear of aging, and while it may not be the fountain of youth, bone broth may be the closest thing.